Large Language Monkeys: Scaling Inference Compute with Repeated Sampling: Harnessing Repeated Sampling Requires Precision

 \subsection{Common Verification Methods Don't Always Scale with the Sample Budget}

 Of the five tasks we evaluate, only GSM8K and MATH lack tools for automatically verifying solutions.
-Here, we evaluate two common approaches to deciding on a final answer: calculating a majority vote across samples and using a reward model to assign a score to each sample.
-We test these techniques on their ability to identify correct solutions from the 10,000 samples we generated with Llama-3-8B-Instruct and Llama-3-70B-Instruct in Section~\ref{sec:scaling}.
-We benchmark three methods:
+We test three simple and commonly used verification approaches on their ability to identify correct solutions from these datasets:

 \begin{enumerate} \item \textbf{Majority Vote:} We pick the most common final answer \cite{wang2023selfconsistency}. \item \textbf{Reward Model + Best-of-N:} We use a reward model \cite{christiano2017deepreinforcementlearninghuman} to score each solution, and pick the answer from the highest-scoring sample. \item \textbf{Reward Model + Majority Vote:} We calculate a majority vote where each sample is weighted by its reward model score. \end{enumerate}